-Write down the rotation angle and cancel the Basic Rotation.
+Write down the rotation angle and cancel the basic rotation.

 Select operating mode: Positioning with MDI.
-5° IV Select the axis of the rotary table, enter the rotation angle you wrote down previously and set the feed rate.
+La IV Select the rotary table axis, enter the rotation angle you wrote down and set the feed rate.
 For example: G01 G40 G90 C+2.561 F50 Conclude entry.
 I Press the machine START button: The rotation of the table corrects the misalignment.